zinando/PROBITAN/README.md

 ![App Logo](./myapp/appfiles/images/bg/bg.jpg)
 ## Description ##

 **PROBITAN** is a software programme that is used to visualize equipment downtime events graphically.
-It accesses statistical records of downtime events for the equipment over a period of time and uses this data to present a picture of how each event contributes to the overall loses (PR loss) on the equipment over the period studied.
+It accesses statistical records of downtime events for the equipment over a period of time and uses this data to present a picture of how each event contributes to the overall losses (PR loss) on the equipment over the period studied.

 ## How **PROBITAN** works
 * It accepts a project file as an input to be studied.
 This could be an existing file within the applications directories or a new file input